-The good news is that there are only 10 pans that every baker needs to have.
+There are only 10 pans that every baker needs to have.

 This list is a great place to start if you’re building up your cookware collection, or if you already have a huge collection of pans and want to streamline a little bit.